On Uncertainty Calibration for Equivariant Functions: Introduction

 We summarize our contributions as follows:

-\begin{enumerate} \item For the \emph{classification task}, we provide bounds on calibration error and we tighten the bound in the limiting case of an invariance (\cref{sec:class}). \item For the \emph{regression task}, we generalize expected normalized calibration error beyond scalar values for mean and variance predictions.
-We derive its upper bound on certain equivariant models (\cref{sec:invariant_regression_bound}) and derive its lower bound in the special case of scalar-valued mean and variance predictions. \item Additionally, we coin another metric, the \emph{aleatoric bleed}, in order to study miscalibration in terms of aleatoric and epistemic uncertainty (\cref{sec:uncertainty_taxonomy}). \item We provide \emph{illustrative examples} and run \emph{numerical experiments} on diverse real and simulated datasets.
+\begin{enumerate} \item For \emph{classification}, we provide bounds on calibration error and we tighten the bound in the limiting case of an invariance (\cref{sec:class}). \item For \emph{regression}, we generalize expected normalized calibration error beyond scalar values for mean and variance predictions.
+We derive its upper bound on certain equivariant models (\cref{sec:invariant_regression_bound}) and derive its lower bound in the special case of scalar-valued mean and variance predictions. \item Additionally, we define a new metric, the \emph{aleatoric bleed}, which quantifies miscalibration in terms of aleatoric and epistemic uncertainty (\cref{sec:uncertainty_taxonomy}). \item We provide \emph{illustrative examples} and run \emph{numerical experiments} on diverse real and simulated datasets.
 We find model calibration and aleatoric bleed suffer in cases of symmetry mismatch, and show our bounds provide a useful way of assessing relative model calibration errors. \end{enumerate}